bobthecow/Population/README.markdown

     $tag->setName(\Faker\Lorem::word());
 }, array(
     'perFlush'        => 10,
+    'clearAfterFlush' => false,
+    'factory'         => function($tagName) {
+        return new Tag($tagName);
+    },
     'constructorArgs' => array('foo'),
 ));
 ```

 * `perFlush` will limit the number of objects flushed in a single query.
+By default
+  it's 100.
+Set to 0 or `false` to only flush once at the end.

+* `clearAfterFlush` lets you disable clearing the ObjectManager after every flush.
+  Changing this to false can make things really slow and / or crashy.

+* `factory` is an optional callback for construction objects to populate.
+Use this
+  if your class needs constructor dependency injection or special instantiation.

-* `constructorArgs` is an array of args, passed directly to the object's constructor.
+* `constructorArgs` an array of args, passed directly to the object's constructor.
+  If you specified a `factory` option, your factory will receive these aruguments.